 Unit meal rotation is ordinarily based on weekly sanitation ratings of each unit.
-The unit with the highest sanitation is called first, and the unit with the lowest rating is called last
+Each inmate is responsible for the cleaning and sanitation of his cell.
+The unit with the highest sanitation is called first, and the unit with the lowest rating is called last.